The Day of the Jackal: Part Three: Anatomy of a Kill

 On the 24th, Roger Frey summons Lebel yet again and tells him that the Jackal still cannot be found.
 The detective listens to the details of Charles de Gaulle's schedule and security arrangements, but can suggest nothing more helpful than that everyone "should keep their eyes open", much to the Interior Minister's dismay.
 On the 25th itself, the Jackal, pretending to be a one-legged French war veteran, penetrates the security checkpoints carrying his custom gun concealed in the sections of a crutch.
-He enters an apartment building overlooking the Place du 18 Juin 1940 (in front of the soon-to-be-demolished façade of the Gare Montparnasse), where de Gaulle is presenting medals to a small group of Resistance veterans.
+He enters an apartment building overlooking the Place du 18 Juin 1940 (in front of the soon-to-be-demolished façade of the Gare Montparnasse), where de Gaulle is present.
 As the ceremony begins, Lebel is walking around the street, questioning and re-questioning every police checkpoint.
 When he hears from one CRS guard about a one-legged veteran with a crutch, he realises what the Jackal's plan is and rushes into the apartment building, calling for the patrol to follow him.

 Having sneaked into a suitable apartment to shoot from, the Jackal prepares his weapon and takes aim at de Gaulle's head, but his first shot misses by a fraction of an inch when the President unexpectedly leans forward to kiss the cheeks of the veteran he is honouring.
 Outside the apartment, Lebel and the CRS man arrive on the top floor in time to hear the sound of the first, silenced shot.
-The guard shoots off the door lock and bursts in as the Jackal is reloading: the Englishman turns and fires, killing the guard with a shot to the chest.
+The guard bursts in as the Jackal is reloading: the Englishman turns and fires, killing the guard.
 At this point, the detective and the killer, having developed grudging respect for each other during the pursuit, share a brief glance of recognition.
-The Jackal scrambles to load his third and last bullet while the unarmed Lebel snatches up the dead policeman's submachine-gun: Lebel is faster and shoots the Jackal with half a magazine-load of 9mm bullets, killing him.
+The Jackal scrambles to load his third and last bullet while the unarmed Lebel snatches up the dead policeman's sub-machine gun: Lebel is faster and shoots the Jackal, killing him instantly.